nRF24/pyRF24/README.rst

 Documentation
 ~~~~~~~~~~~~~

+Each release has corresponding documentation hosted at http://pyrf24.rtfd.io/.

-Before submitting contributions, you should make sure that any documentation changes builds
+Before submitting contributions, you should make sure that any documentation changes build
 successfully.
 This can be done locally but **on Linux only**.
 The documentation of API requires
 this package (& all its latest changes) be installed.